The best beans to jumpstart quick, easy, and healthy meals

 - Refried Mild Cranberry Beans: Mild, creamy, and versatile.
 Keep a pouch on standby for when your next bean-and-cheese quesadilla craving hits.
 (You can add hot sauce if you want some heat.)

 If your supermarket doesn’t stock Fillo’s, consider A Dozen Cousins.
-Its Cuban Black Beans and Mexican Pinto Beans get their flavor from ingredients like onions, garlic, and peppers, with no more sodium than Fillo’s.
+Its Cuban Black Beans and Mexican Pinto Beans get their flavor from ingredients like onions, garlic, and peppers, with about the same sodium as Fillo’s.

 Maya Kaimal whips up Indian food with less salt